pieter-degroote/UltimateKEYS-legacy/test-versions/README.md

-# UltimateKEYS - Testing
+# UltimateKEYS Legacy - Testing
-Testing repository for UltimateKEYS
+Test versions of UltimateKEYS Legacy

 **Official release&nbsp;:**&emsp;[![GitHub Release](https://img.shields.io/github/release/pieter-degroote/UltimateKEYS.svg)](https://github.com/pieter-degroote/UltimateKEYS/releases)
 **Testing release&nbsp;:**&emsp;[![GitHub Testing](https://img.shields.io/github/release/pieter-degroote/UltimateKEYS-testing.svg?label=testing)](https://github.com/pieter-degroote/UltimateKEYS-testing/releases)
 **Legacy release&nbsp;:**&emsp;[![GitHub Legacy](https://img.shields.io/github/release/pieter-degroote/UltimateKEYS-legacy.svg?label=legacy)](https://github.com/pieter-degroote/UltimateKEYS-legacy/releases)

-## Support for AutoHotkey v2.0 alpha&nbsp;:

-See the folder **`autohotkey-v2.0-alpha`** for experimental support.

-## Overlay scripts for US-International keyboard layout&nbsp;:
+## UltimateKEYS - Colemak Edition

+Colemak edition of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
+See the folder **`colemak`** (for AutoHotkey v2 and v1.1 on Windows, and XKB/Xmodmap on Linux).

+## UltimateKEYS - '.keylayout' format (macOS)

+A '.keylayout' file for macOS (without Compose Key).
+Note that this work is still in its testing stage (install/integrate at your own risk!).
+Please carefully read the 'Known Issues - Disclaimer' section in its README.md *before* installing/integrating&nbsp;!
-See the folder **`autohotkey-kbdusx`** for overlay scripts for “United States-International”.
+See the folder **`keylayout`** for further details.

-These scripts should have the exact same functionality as the main editions, but are intended as overlays for “United States-International” (all other AHK scripts are overlays for standard US QWERTY instead).

-## AZERTY version&nbsp;:
+## UltimateKEYS - SW ('Switched') variant

+With this modification, the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible and the numbers via Shift.
-See the folder **`azerty-test`** for an experimental edition featuring an AZERTY version of the keyboard layout.
+See the folder **`sw-variant`** for further details.

-## Belgian AZERTY&nbsp;:
+## Belgian AZERTY

-Belgian AZERTY layouts in AHK (overlay scripts for US QWERTY).
-These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v1.1 and v2.0 alpha.
+Belgian AZERTY layout in AHK (overlay scripts for US QWERTY).
+These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v2 and v1.1.
+See the folder **`belgian-azerty`**.

-## Polish Programmers&nbsp;:

-A keyboard layout (for AutoHotkey), tailored for Polish programmers (testing).
-See the folder **`polish-prog`** for overlay scripts and images.

-## Romanian Programmers&nbsp;:

-A keyboard layout (for AutoHotkey), tailored for Romanian programmers (testing).
-See the folder **`romanian-prog`** for overlay scripts and images.

-## Colemak keyboard layout&nbsp;:

-This is a test version featuring ‘Colemak’ as the base layout.
-See the folder **`colemak-test`** for overlay scripts and images.

-## Switching between ‘Classic’ and ‘SW’ operation with Scroll Lock

-These versions allow you to switch dynamically between ‘Classic’ and ‘SW’ by using the Scroll Lock toggle.
-Scroll Lock off&nbsp;: &nbsp;‘Classic’ operation
-Scroll Lock on&nbsp;: &nbsp;‘SW’ operation
-**-&gt; Implemented into the SW editions for AutoHotkey.**

-## Important - Security Warning&nbsp;:
+## Important - Security Warning

-**=&gt; Win/Linux&nbsp;: &nbsp;Only use “BASIC LATIN” characters (codes 32 to 126) for your Windows, Microsoft Live and Linux passwords&nbsp;!**
+**=&gt; Win/Linux&nbsp;: &nbsp;Only use "BASIC LATIN" characters (codes 32 to 126) for your Windows, Microsoft Live and Linux passwords&nbsp;!**
-Otherwise, it might be impossible to type any Unicode character higher than “Basic Latin” at the login screen/prompt (due to a different keyboard configuration) !&emsp;**=&gt;&emsp;ACCOUNT LOCKOUT**
+Otherwise, it might be impossible to type any Unicode character higher than "Basic Latin" at the login screen/prompt (due to a different keyboard configuration) !&emsp;**=&gt;&emsp;ACCOUNT LOCKOUT**

 **=&gt; Win/Linux&nbsp;: &nbsp;ALWAYS make your system passwords VISIBLE during modification&nbsp;!**